re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 5. Each setting within the file comes with comprehensive comments to guide you on its purpose and function.
 6. Ensure you follow the instructions carefully for optimal performance.

-To configure the sensor node, please refer to the example provided below.
+To configure the sensor node, refer to the example provided below.

 [Mesh remoteConfig.h](Water_Sensor/Libraries/re-moteConfig/Example/meshNode.h)